Be a force for good

 current vacancies

-Greater Richmond Program Director
+Greater Raleigh Program Director

-GREATER RICHMOND PROGRAM DIRECTOR
+GREATER RALEIGH Program DIRECTOR

-• Program and Site Management
+Program and Site Management

 • Develop new relationships working to sustainably expand our presence amongst sponsors, community partners, and participant families.

-• Act as the overall coordinator for program sites throughout the region both new, and existing.
+• Act as the overall coordinator for program sites throughout the region, both new, and existing.

 • Manage on-person visits to program sites to ensure that the Girls in Gear curriculum and program are being presented in a way that is consistent with our mission and standards.